CompSciDude1/scg_test/README.md

 * Build the solution
 * Run the scg_test target

+#### Qt Creator

+If you have Qt Creator installed, then it simplifies the steps.
+However, you still need MSVC installed, so it might be better to stick with Visual Studio.
+If you do choose to use Qt Creator, the steps are the same as the Qt Creator section under the Linux section.

+NOTE:  Currently, this project does not support Clang.

 ## C# Solution

+Make sure you have the following software installed:

+* Visual Studio 2022 (with C# desktop development tools)

+Now, to build scg_test, do the following:

 * Open the scg_test.sln in the source_cs folder
 * Build the solution